Find Affordable College Courses

 Saint Bonaventure, NY

-St. Bonaventure University ranked #7 on this year’s Most Popular Journalism Master’s Degree Schools list.
+St. Bonaventure University did quite well in this year’s ranking of the most popular places for journalism students to get a master’s degree.
+It came in at #7 on the list.
 St. Bonaventure is a small private not-for-profit school located in the town of Saint Bonaventure.

 Of the 39 students majoring in journalism at St. Bonaventure, 46% are male and 54% are female.

-University of Southern California ranked #8 on this year’s Most Popular Journalism Master’s Degree Schools list.
-Located in the large city of Los Angeles, USC is a private not-for-profit college with a very large student population.
+With a ranking of #8, University of Southern California did quite well on this year’s most popular schools for journalism students working on their master’s degree.
+Located in the large city of Los Angeles, USC is a private not-for-profit college with a fairly large student population.

 Of the 36 students majoring in journalism at USC, 28% are male and 72% are female.